learn-co-curriculum/node-modules-json/README.md

 ## Overview

-This lesson will cover how and why you would import JSON files.

-## Objectives

-1. Describe how to import JSON files using provided example: configurations, data, settings
-1. Describe why you'd need to have JSON files

-## Reading JSON Files

-JSON stands for JavaScript Object Notation.
-It's a widely use data format.
+JSON (JavaScript Object Notation) is a widely use data format.
 When it comes to Node applications, developers like to use JSON file to store various data such as:

 * Configurations
 * Seed data (initial data to populate the development or test database)
 * Settings
 * Plugins for frameworks

-Let's implement code which reads a JSON file and parses the file data into JavaScript object (`read.js`):
+Let's implement code which reads a JSON file and parses the file data into JavaScript object (`read.js`).
+The `customers.json` has information about customers including their emails, balance, phone numbers and addresses.
+Please don't share this information with anyone.

 ```js
 var fs = require('fs')